knutsoned/DoorQuest/Diary.md

 ## Thursday
 ### 9:45am
-- create a burndown list for the next couple hours: add texture to sphere, build UI shell, see if Sensor API actually works
+- create a burndown list for the next couple hours: add texture to sphere, build UI shell, see if Sensor API actually works (added texture, thought about UI, found Gamepad API is a mess, not sure about Sensor)

 ## 11:05am
 - got the texture to stop displaying upside down and read up on indices and positions for mesh building https://playground.babylonjs.com/#I092BE
 - start work on UI key mapping based on https://stephendoddtech.com/blog/game-design/keyboard-event-game-input-map

+## Friday
+### 11am
+- will copy notes from last night later
+- sprint meta-grooming: focus on making one level with one exit that feels done
+- then make a variation with two exits, then make some interchangeable pieces
+- previous control scheme could change camera with mouse, now make camera fixed and let mouse be like a gamepad
+- also try to include thee most basic gamepad support